PiusLucky/dashuploader/README.md

 # dashuploader
-A simple pet project for sorting and arranging uploaded contents.
+A simple web project for sorting and arranging uploaded contents.